maier/nad/README.md

 # Plugins

-NAD plugins are located in the plugin directory (default: `/opt/circonus/etc/node-agent.d`).
-If the automated or manual install were used the plugins specific to the current OS are already built.
-If the source installation method was used - change to the appropriate directory for the current OS and run `make` or `gmake` to build the plugins.
+NAD plugins are located in the plugin directory (default: `/opt/circonus/etc/node-agent.d`, configurable with `--plugin_dir` option).
+If the automated or manual install were used, platform specific plugins for the current OS are already built.
+If the source installation method was used - change to the appropriate directory for the current OS and run `make` or `gmake` to build the platform specific plugins for the OS. (e.g. `cd /opt/circonus/etc/node-agent.d/linux && make`)

 ## Enabling

-When NAD starts it scans the top-level plugin directory (default: `/opt/circonus/etc/node-agent.d`) for plugins to enable.
-Rudimentary filters are used to determine what is a plugin and what is not. e.g. entry is not a directory, entry has a name in the format `name.ext`, entry is executable, etc. Additionally, any directory entries ending in `.json` or `.conf` are deemed to be configuration files and ignored when scanning for plugins.
+When NAD starts it scans the plugin directory for plugins to enable.
+Rudimentary filters are used to determine what is a plugin and what is not. e.g. entry is not a directory, entry has a name in the format `name.ext`, entry is executable, entry is not a configuration file (ext of `.json` or `.conf`), etc.

-To enable a plugin from one of the sub-directories in the top-level plugin directory, simply create a symlink (soft) from the plugin script into the main plugin directory. (e.g. `cd /opt/circonus/etc/node-agent.d && ln -s linux/vm.sh .`) The plugin will be automatically found and loaded if file watching is enabled (the default).
-If file watches are disabled, send a `SIGHUP` to force a rescan.
+To enable a plugin from one of the sub-directories within the plugin directory, simply create a symlink (soft) from the plugin script into the main plugin directory. (e.g. `cd /opt/circonus/etc/node-agent.d && ln -s linux/vm.sh .`) The plugin will be automatically found and loaded if file watching is enabled (the default).
+If file watching is disabled (`--no-watch`) g, send a `SIGHUP` to force a rescan.

 ## Disabling